SIA Weekly Chart - April 13, 2024

 The graph is interactive.

-• Overall, staffing hours are 12% below the same week last year and the same gap as the previous week.
+• Overall, staffing hours are 12% below the same week last year, a return to where it was for the week ending March 23, 2024.

-• Commercial staffing hours are 12% below 2023 levels, the narrowest gap yet this year.
+• Commercial staffing hours are 12% below 2023 levels compared to 13% last week.

 Year-over-year change in the US staffing, professional staffing, and commercial staffing weekly hours worked